pglhall/nimbleshop/README.md

 # nimbleSHOP

-[nimbleShop](http://www.nimbleshop.com) is an open source eCommerce platform built on Ruby on Rails.
+[nimbleShop](http://www.nimbleshop.com) is an open source e-commerce platform built on Ruby on Rails.

 # Documentation